Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Introduction

-Furthermore, the same argument also provides a lower bound for counting matchings, which is however far from tight: If counting perfect matchings on $n$-vertex graphs has a lower bound of $2^{\Omega(n)}$, then only a $2^{\Omega(\sqrt{n})}$ lower bound for counting matchings follows from the above argument.
-This is because $G_{n+1}$ has a gadget of size $n$ at each vertex, and thus $n^{2}$ vertices in total.
+Furthermore, the above argument can also be used to derive a lower bound for counting matchings, which is however far from being tight: If the running time for counting perfect matchings on $n$-vertex graphs has a lower bound of $2^{\Omega(n)}$, then only a $2^{\Omega(\sqrt{n})}$ lower bound for counting matchings follows from the above argument, since the reduction incurs a quadratic blowup.
+This is because $G_{n+1}$ has a gadget of size $O(n)$ at each vertex, and thus $O(n^{2})$ vertices in total.

-Following the same outline as above, but using more sophisticated gadgets with $\mathcal{O}(\log^{c}n)$ vertices, similar reductions (for other problems) were obtained in \cite{DBLP:conf/iwpec/Hoffmann10,DBLP:journals/talg/DellHMTW14,HusfeldtTaslaman}, implying $2^{\Omega(n/\log^{c}n)}$ lower bounds for these problems, which are however still not tight.
-In particular, these reductions share the somewhat unsatisfying commonality that a tight lower bound for the source problem of computing hard coefficients was ``shrinked'' over the course of the reduction.
+Following the same outline as above, but using more sophisticated gadgets with $O(\log^{c}n)$ vertices, similar reductions for various problems were obtained in \cite{DBLP:conf/iwpec/Hoffmann10,DBLP:conf/iwpec/HusfeldtT10,DBLP:journals/talg/DellHMTW14}, implying $2^{\Omega(n/\log^{c}n)}$ lower bounds for these problems, which are however still not tight.
+In particular, these reductions share the somewhat unsatisfying commonality that they ``leak'' hardness: Tight lower bounds for the source problems of computing specific hard coefficients in a polynomial became less tight over the course of the reduction.